-BIDS Research Affiliate Benjamin Nachman is offering this project through UC Berkeley's Undergraduate Research Apprentice Program (URAP) for the Fall 2021 academic semester.
-Eligible undergraduates may apply online January 11-24, 2022.
+BIDS Research Affiliate Benjamin Nachman offers this project through UC Berkeley's Undergraduate Research Apprentice Program (URAP).

 This is an exciting time in high energy physics: there are many experimental and theoretical hints for new phenomena (such as dark matter), yet we do not yet have any significant evidence for new particles or forces of nature since the discovery of the Higgs Boson in 2012.
 This could be because our experiments are not sensitive enough, that the new particles are rare, or that we are not looking in the right place.
 The goal of this project is to develop, adapt, and deploy state-of-the-art deep learning methods to enhance the search for new particles.

 Our group has developed a variety of deep learning methods to automatically explore high-dimensional particle physics data with as little model bias as possible.
 This URAP project will involve extending and/or applying these techniques to a variety of physical systems including collider physics (proton-proton, electron-proton, and electron-positron colliders such as the Large Hadron Collider, the Electron Ion Collider, and the International Linear Collider), neutrino physics, and astroparticle physics (e.g. the Gaia space observatory).